Try Out Our NEW Disneyland Ticket Calculator!

 Tortuga Tavern | Quick Service Restaurant

 It’s a pirate’s life for you and your family at Tortuga Tavern.
-Typically only open when it’s super busy, this tucked-away quick service restaurant in Adventureland serves theme park favorites, occasionally with a Caribbean twist, like the classic Turkey Leg, Hot Dog with Ropa Vieja, Jerk-smoked Brisket sandwich, and Rum Cake
+Typically only open when it’s super busy, this tucked-away quick service restaurant in Adventureland serves theme park favorites, like the classic Hot Dog, Orange Chicken Strips and a Peanut Butter, Chocolate-Hazelnut Spread, and Banana Sandwich

 Fantasyland Restaurants